 Shipments using our solutions and services are subject to various regulations in the various countries in which we operate.
 For example, shipments using our solutions may be required to comply with the shipping requirements promulgated by the Centers for Disease Control ("CDC"), the Occupational Safety and Health Organization ("OSHA"), the DOT as well as rules established by the IATA and the ICAO.
 Additionally, our data logger may be subject to regulation and certification by the FDA, the FCC, and the FAA.
 Department of Transportation ("DOT") as well as rules established by the IATA and the ICAO.
-Additionally, our data logger may be subject to regulation and certification by the Food and Drug Administration ("FDA"), Federal Communications Commission ("FCC"), and the Federal Aviation Administration ("FAA").
+Additionally, our data logger may be subject to regulation and certification by the FDA, the FCC, and the FAA.
+Department of Transportation ("DOT") as well as rules established by the IATA and the ICAO.
+Additionally, our data logger may be subject to regulation and certification by the FOod and Drug Administration ("FDA"), Federal Communications Commission ("FCC"), and the Federal Aviation Administration ("FAA").
 We will need to ensure that our solutions and services comply with relevant rules and regulations to make our solutions and services marketable, and in some cases compliance is difficult to determine.
 Significant changes in such regulations could require costly changes to our solutions and services or prevent use of our shippers for an extended period of time while we seek to comply with changed regulations.
-If we are unable to comply with any of these rules or regulations or fail to obtain any required approvals, our ability to market our solutions and services may be adversely affected.
-In addition, even if we are able to comply with these rules and regulations, compliance can result in increased costs.
+If we are unable to comply with any of these rules or regulations, compliance can result in increased costs.
 In either event, our financial results and condition may be adversely affected.
 We depend on our business partners and unrelated and frequently unknown third party agents in foreign countries to act on our behalf to complete the importation process and to make delivery of our shippers to the final user.
 The failure of these third parties to perform their duties could result in damage to the contents of the shipper resulting in customer dissatisfaction or liability to us, even if we are not at fault.